 Wear a face mask at all times in public settings.
 Go shopping at times when there are less people in the store.
 Try to go by yourself.
 Wash your hands with soap and water as soon as you can.
 Order your groceries online and have them delivered or get a pickup order.
 Do not touch your face, mouth, nose, or eyes while you are in the store.
 Try not to take your children or older family members to the store.

-High-risk individuals operate under stricter instructions because they are more likely to suffer severe illness from COVID-19.
+Higher-risk individuals operate under stricter instructions because they are more likely to suffer severe illness from COVID-19.
 Make and send care packages to loved ones.
 Stay connected with daily calls, video chats, and emails.
 Help high-risk individuals by going to the grocery store for them or helping them get groceries delivered to their home.
-Do not bring children or anyone who is sick close to people older than 65 or those that have underlying medical conditions.
+Do not bring children or anyone who is sick close to people that have underlying medical conditions, regardless of age.